Ryuji-Hazama/AI_RSP_Game/README.md

     - Avoid overconfidence in the learning data in the early stage.
   - AI started to doubt the output and reconsider the predictions.

+#### Issue_4: *Deep Learning*

+- **Issue: *What is neural network?***
+  - This is also something I knew the concept of, because I've learned it from some YouTube videos.
+  - But I didn't know the actual code.
+    - I didn't know how to put this concept into the code.
+    - I couldn't find the code that I can see the network structure.
+  - The biggest problem was, the learning process is almost completely different from the previous shallow AI.
+    - I needed to figure out the learning process.

+- **Approach: *Reverse Engineering***
+  - I scaled the model down to be easy to understand and conduct experiments.
+  - Before using the actual model, I made some charts and simulated it manually to understand the processes step by step.
+  - I've thought of it in reverse that starting from the output and tracing the process toward the input.
+    - From the output, which nodes activate the output?
+    - And which input activates the specific nodes connected to the output?
+    - To cause that output, what kind of state should the weights be in?

+- **Result: *Processing...***
+  - Processing...

 ### What Did I Learn from This Project?

 - Basic structure of AI.